vectorgrp/xcp-lite/xcp_register_type/README.md

     fields: Vec<FieldDescriptor>,
 }
 ```

-The new macro should generate code that directly registers the types in the mc_registry if possible.
+The new macro should generate code that directly registers the types in the registry.
-It should support also support more types than the old version.
-The new macro should support the following types:
+It could support more types than the old version.
+The new macro should at least support the following types:
 - bool
 - u8, u16, u32, u64
 - i8, i16, i32, i64
 - f32, f64
 - arrays of the above types (up to 2 dimensions)
-- user defined types (structs) that are also registered in the mc_registry
+- user defined types (structs) that struct are also registered in the registry recursivly or flattened as an option
 - arrays of the user defined types (up to 2 dimensions)
 - Integer enum types - these are registered as u8, u16, u32, u64 depending on the size of the enum and a conversion rule which describes the value names.
+Postponed to a later step, the macro should be designed so that enums can be added later without breaking the public API.

-The attribute parser should be more robust.
+The attribute parser should be more robust than before.
-The new macro is intentionally **not** syntax-compatible with the old macro; a cleaner, more
-user-friendly syntax is preferred over backward compatibility.
-The new macro should support
-the following attributes:
+The new macro is intentionally **not** syntax-compatible with the old macro; a cleaner, more user-friendly syntax is preferred over backward compatibility.
+The new macro should support the following attributes:

 - `#[characteristic(comment = "Demo comment")]` - optional comment for the characteristic
 - `#[characteristic(min = 0, max = 100)]` - optional min and max values for the characteristic
 - `#[characteristic(unit = "s")]` - optional physical unit for the characteristic
-- `#[characteristic(axis = "path.to.axis")]` - optional axis for the characteristic, used for curves and maps
+- `#[characteristic(axis = "path.to.axis")]` - optional axis for the characteristic, used for curves
 - `#[characteristic(x_axis = "path.to.x_axis")]` - optional x axis for the characteristic, used for maps
 - `#[characteristic(y_axis = "path.to.y_axis")]` - optional y axis for the characteristic, used for maps
-- `#[characteristic(step = 10)]` - optional step size for the characteristic, used for curves and maps
+- `#[characteristic(step = 10)]` - optional step size for the characteristic, used for curves and maps with fixed axis min..max

 - `#[axis(comment = "Demo comment")]` - optional comment for the axis
 - `#[axis(min = 0, max = 100)]` - optional min and max values for the axis